mikolajjuda/rust-introduction/slides_en.md

 ---

 Values can be accessed without taking ownership over them by using references.
-The action of creating a reference is called *borrownig*.
+The action of creating a reference is called *borrowing*.

-# Zasady dotyczące referencji
+# The rules of references
 - At any given time there can be *either* any number of immutable references *or*  one mutable reference.
 - References have to be valid.